wp-plugins/quote-master/readme.txt

 == Frequently Asked Questions ==

+= What are the available shortcodes? =
+The help page in the plugin lists all the available shortcodes that you can use.

 = I need a lot of help setting up my quotes, what can you do to help? = We now offer a premium support plan that offers priority response, priority feature requests, and includes 1-on-1 training!
 For details, visit our premium support page: [My Local Webstop Premium Support](http://mylocalwebstop.com/product/plugin-premium-support/)

-= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a monthly support plan that includes 1-on-1 training.
-For details, visit our services page: [My Local Webstop Services](http://mylocalwebstop.com/services/)
+= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer 1-on-1 training for consulting and training.
+For details, visit our [Wordpress Store](http://mylocalwebstop.com/store/)

 = I have an idea, how do I contact you? =
 Feel free to use the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.

 == Screenshots ==

-1. Quote Master Admin Page
+1. Admin Page
-2. Quote Master Widget
+2. Quote Widget
+3. Quote List

 == Changelog ==

+= 7.0.0 (March 17, 2014) =
+ * Re-wrote Plugin Using Custom Post Types
+ * Added New About Page
+ * Redesign Quote And Category Pages
+ * Updated Quote Design

 = 6.3.5 (December 31, 2014) =
  * Tested To WordPress Version 4.1